cdellacqua/svelte-stack-router/README.md

 and pass `false`.
 Doing this will make you component disposable, so that it will be mounted and destroyed and never paused or resumed.

-## Navigation functions
+## Navigation functions and links

 The following functions that enables programmatic navigation are provided:
 - `push('/some-route')`
 - `pop()` or `pop({ some: 'return value' })` (see [Returning values](#returning-values))
 - `replace('/a-route')`

+To creat

-Those functions are inspired by the ones offered by [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router)
+Those functions are inspired by the ones offered by [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router).

 ## Returning values